 Which hospitals are considered rural?

-- Type A Rural Hospitals - small and remote, have fewer than 50 beds, and more than 30 miles from the nearest hospital.
+- Type A Rural Hospitals : Remote with fewer than 50 beds, and more than 30 miles from the nearest hospital

-- Type B Rural Hospitals - small and rural, have fewer than 50 beds, and 30 miles or less from the nearest hospital
+- Type B Rural Hospitals : Rural with fewer than 50 beds, and 30 miles or less from the nearest hospital

-- Type C Rural Hospitals - considered rural and have 50 or more beds
+- Type C Rural Hospitals : Rural with 50 or more beds

-The Office of Rural Health Policy's Small Rural Hospital Improvement (SHIP) Grant Program provides funding to small rural hospitals to help them do any or all of the following:
+The Office of Rural Health Policy's (ORHP) Small Rural Hospital Improvement (SHIP) grant program provides funding to small rural hospitals to help them do the following:

-To be eligible for these grants, a hospital must be:
+To be eligible for these grants, a hospital (defined as a non-federal, short-term, general acute care facility) must be:

-1. Small.
-Defined as 49 available beds or less, as reported on the hospital's most recently filed Medicare Cost Report,
+- Small: 49 beds or less, as reported on the hospital's most recently filed Medicare Cost Report

 The Medicare Rural Hospital Flexibility (Flex) Program, established by the Balanced Budget Act of 1997 (Public Law 105-33), is available to all 50 states.
 Its intent is to allow rural communities to preserve access to primary care and emergency health care services, provide health care services that meet community needs, and help assure the financial viability of small, rural hospitals.